-ØMQ comes as source code licensed under LGPLv3+.
+ZeroMQ comes as source code licensed under a generous open source license.
 This page lists the official distributions built, released, and supported by iMatix.
 The community wiki may provide other packages.

-See which version you should be using.
+Our goal is that the development master is almost perfect, all the time.
 You can get the latest development master at any time via git.
 If you're developing new apps, we recommend you test against the master regularly.
-On Linux or OS/X, run ./autogen.sh after cloning this repository.

 To build on UNIX-like systems

-If you have free choice, the most comfortable OS for developing with ØMQ is probably Ubuntu.
+If you have free choice, the most comfortable OS for developing with ZeroMQ is probably Ubuntu.

-- Make sure that libtool, autoconf, automake are installed.
+- Make sure that libtool, pkg-config, build-essential, autoconf, and automake are installed.

 - Check whether uuid-dev package, uuid/e2fsprogs RPM or equivalent on your system is installed.